grapl-security/grapl/docs/development/services.md

 ### Node Identifier
-**Work:** Identifies nodes in the incoming subgraph against DynamoDB.
+**Work:** Identifies nodes in the incoming subgraph against the canonical identities of nodes in DynamoDB.
+The incoming nodes may be new, or they may represent something already known in the master graph.

 For instance, an incoming subgraph may refer to a process `{PID:1234, name: "coolthing.exe", started at 1:00AM}`; it's possible that Dgraph already has a node representing this exact same process.
 We'd like to de-duplicate this process node.